storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Initially, phrase your concept as a "what if" question.
 Then use ‘What if?
 And ‘What happens is’ to flesh out your idea.

 A good concept sparks more “what if” questions.

-[tk: Move exapanded discussion and the following examples to Reference]

 Other Examples: